programminghistorian/ph-submissions/lessons/beginners-guide-to-twitter-data.md

 {% include figure.html filename="format-as-numbers.png" caption="Format the figures as numbers to eliminate scientific notation." %}

-{% include figure.html filename="decrease-decimal.png" caption="Use \"Decrease Decimal\" to format the IDs as whole numbers." %}
+{% include figure.html filename="decrease-decimal.png" caption="Use &quot;Decrease Decimal&quot; to format the IDs as whole numbers." %}

 {% include figure.html filename="widen-columns.png" caption="Widening the columns will fix the issue of IDs displaying as series of #s." %}